So you’ve decided to start forming a limited company?

 You can see our guide to assigning shares in a limited company if you need help with this.

-The difference between directors and shareholders is that a director has a direct say in the business but not necessarily a share of the profits whereas a shareholder has a share of the profits but not necessarily a say in how the business is ran.
-Often the same individuals will be both directors and shareholders since it is possible to have multiple roles.
+The difference between directors and shareholders is that a director has a direct say in the business but not necessarily a share of the profits whereas a shareholder has a share of the profits but not necessarily a say in how the business is run.

 As far as shareholders go, the hardest part is usually deciding how much of the business each individual will own.
 If one person is investing more money than the others then naturally they will have a bigger share, however the exact levels are something you need to work out between you.

 The value of the shares issued should reflect the initial capital investment.
-Most commonly this is set at £1 per share so that a small initial investment can be made and then topped up later.
+Most commonly, this is set at £1 per share so that a small initial investment can be made and then topped up later.

 Whilst you can choose to also appoint a company secretary, this is no longer required.
 It’s also worth noting that the directors and shareholders do not need to be based in the UK.